pfandzelter/zero2fog-artifacts/README.md

 ## Instructions

-Use `git submodule init` to checkout our adapted implementations of FogExplorer and MockFog.
+Use `git submodule init` to checkout the smart factory example application and our adapted implementations of FogExplorer and MockFog.

-This repository contains the following artefacts:
+This repository contains the following artifacts:

 - automation used with FogExplorer
 - services as deployed to MockFog and our physical testbed (as submodule)